Gabrielkaos/ChessEngineGoobC/README.md

 # ChessEngineGoobC
 vice code + bbc code + stackoverflow = goob

+## How to Use
+Just compile the code in the src directory using the makefile.
+It should work without any problem.
+I've tested it in windows and it works, don't know in Linux.

 ## About
 #### Current Version 1.0.0
 A uci chess engine written in C. Uses the traditional MinMax algorithm in Negamax fashion.
 Uses few pruning techniques like AlphaBeta, LMR, futility pruning.